MarioAndF/Hominum/Data.md

 	- LA: "Glandula submandibularis"
 	- ES: "Glándula submandibular"
 - ## Definition
-	- "a salivary gland inside of and near the lower edge of the mandible on each side and discharging by Wharton\u0027s duct into the mouth under the tongue —called also mandibular gland, submandibular salivary gland, submaxillary gland, submaxillary salivary gland" - (Mirriam-Webster Dictionary)
+	- "a salivary gland inside of and near the lower edge of the mandible on each side and discharging by Wharton's duct into the mouth under the tongue —called also mandibular gland, submandibular salivary gland, submaxillary gland, submaxillary salivary gland" - (Mirriam-Webster Dictionary)

 # A05.1.02.012
 - ## Term